Dennis Prager: Political commentary

 In 2009, Prager joined other Salem Radio Network hosts to oppose the Affordable Care Act.
-In 2014, while same-sex marriage in the United States was in the process of being nationally legalized, he wrote that if that were to happen, then "there is no plausible argument for denying polygamous relationships, or brothers and sisters, or parents and adult children, the right to marry."
-In 2014, he also said that the "heterosexual AIDS" crisis was something "entirely manufactured by the Left."
+In 2014, while same-sex marriage in the United States was in the process of being nationally legalized, he wrote that if that were to happen, then "there is no plausible argument for denying polygamous relationships, or brothers and sisters, or parents and adult children, the right to marry".
+In 2014, he also said that the "heterosexual AIDS" crisis was something "entirely manufactured by the Left".

-Prager endorsed Donald Trump in the 2016 presidential election, but said that Trump was his "17th choice out of 17 candidates."
-He clarified that he "was not a Trump supporter, when there was a choice" but added, "There is no choice now."
-Prager had previously said that Trump was "unfit to be a presidential candidate, let alone president."
+Prager endorsed Donald Trump in the 2016 presidential election, but said that Trump was his "17th choice out of 17 candidates".
+He clarified that he "was not a Trump supporter, when there was a choice", but added, "There is no choice now."
+Prager had previously said that Trump was "unfit to be a presidential candidate, let alone president".
 Conor Friedersdorf of The Atlantic criticized Prager for endorsing Trump.

-In 2017, Prager was invited to be a guest conductor for the volunteer orchestra of Santa Monica, California, as part of a fundraising concert at the Walt Disney Concert Hall.
+In 2017, Prager was invited to be a guest conductor for the volunteer orchestra of Santa Monica, California, as part of a fund-raising concert at the Walt Disney Concert Hall.
 Some of the orchestra members protested the invitation, which they considered promoting bigotry.
-The orchestra leader, Guido Lamell, had invited Prager because he admired him, as Prager often discussed and promoted classical music on his shows and had guest-conducted a few times in the past, and because he thought Prager's presence might help raise more money.
-Lamell called Prager "a great man, leader and friend."
+The orchestra leader, Guido Lamell, had invited Prager because he admired him, as Prager often discussed, and promoted, classical music on his shows and had guest-conducted a few times in the past, and because he thought Prager's presence might help raise more money.
+Lamell called Prager "a great man, leader, and friend".

-In April 2020, Prager called the COVID-19 lockdowns "the greatest mistake in the history of humanity."
+In April 2020, Prager called the COVID-19 lockdowns "the greatest mistake in the history of humanity".
 His views were criticized in The New York Times.
-In a 2020 video called "'Follow the Science' Is a LIE," Prager touted Sweden's response to COVID-19 and said "Sweden is the proof that lockdowns are useless."
-A fact check in December 2020 found Prager's claim false, as Sweden had higher rates of COVID infection and mortality than other Scandinavian countries.
+In a 2020 video called "'Follow the Science' Is a LIE", Prager touted Sweden's response to COVID-19, and said, "Sweden is the proof that lockdowns are useless."
+A fact-check in December 2020 found Prager's claim false, as Sweden had higher rates of COVID infection and mortality than other Scandinavian countries.

-In a November 2021 Newsmax interview, Prager argued that "irrational fears" about people not vaccinated against COVID-19 had wrongly made them "the pariahs of America as I have not seen in my lifetime," more than gay men and intravenous drug users during the AIDS crisis, who he inaccurately said had not been ostracized.
-The Independent called his comments "alarming revisionism."
-In the interview, Prager also called concerns about climate change "idiotic" and "irrational."
+In a November 2021 Newsmax interview, Prager argued that "irrational fears" about people not vaccinated against COVID-19 had wrongly made them "the pariahs of America, as I have not seen in my lifetime", more than gay men and intra-venous drug users during the AIDS crisis, who he inaccurately said had not been ostracized.
+The Independent called his comments "alarming revisionism".
+In the interview, Prager also called concerns about climate change "idiotic" and "irrational".